Nikolay Yusupov: Biography

-He was the eldest son of Prince Boris Grigoryevich Yusupov (1695-1759).
+He was the fifth child and only surviving son of Prince Boris Grigoryevich Yusupov (1695-1759).
 He served as a senator (from 1788), diplomat (from 1783 to 1789), Actual Civil Councillor (from 1796), Minister of State Properties (1800–16), a member of the Council of State (from 1823) and Director of Imperial Theatres (1791-1796) under a series of sovereigns, including Catherine the Great, Paul I and Alexander I. He later also served as director of the Hermitage (in 1797), the Kremlin Armoury (date unknown) and the state porcelain and glass factories (c.1792).

 A patron of the arts and a keen traveller, he spoke five languages and corresponded with Voltaire.
 As a diplomat, Prince Nikolai travelled throughout Europe, to France and Versailles, where he met Louis XVI and Marie Antoinette, to Germany and Prussia, where he met Frederick the Great, to Austria, where he met Emperor Joseph II, and to Italy.
 During his journey he purchased a large collection of art for the tsar, acting as a mediator between the tsars and European artists.

-Yusupov collected for himself alongside collecting for the tsars, and thus his own collection of paintings and objets d'art evolved from the same sources as the Imperial one.
-His own collection became one of Europe's richest collections and included over 600 paintings (including many landscapes), sculptures, works of applied art, more than 20,000 books and porcelain, most of which he put on display in his estate.
-After 1917 his extensive collection was broken up and passed to several different museums, though the bulk of it is kept in Arkhangelskoye, the Hermitage and the Pushkin Museum.
-In 1804, Nicholas went to Paris and frequently met Napoleon I, who presented him with a gift of three large tapestries.
-He also commissioned Sappho and Phaon from Jacques-Louis David in 1809.

-In 1810 Yusupov bought Arkhangelskoye Estate, where he lived with his wife and family and which he turned into a luxurious palace, park and summer residence in Moscow.
-Prince Nicholas built his own porcelain factory there, with much of the artisans from France.
-He died aged 80 and was succeeded by his second and only remaining son, Prince Boris, since their elder son, Prince Nikolai, died in infancy.